-Your NTC is a concessional contribution, so you need to know how much it is to work out how much you can contribute before risking the higher tax rates.
+Your NTC is a concessional contribution, so you need to know how much it is to work out how much you can contribute before being subject to the higher tax rates.

 Your NTC rate applies only to those contributions made directly to your defined benefit (i.e. the Employer and member compulsory contributions).
-It does not extend to any additional employer contributions paid to your Employer Additional Account and/or any additional voluntary contributions paid to your Salary Sacrifice Voluntary Account - these contributions are calculated outside of the NTC formula.
+It does not extend to any employer contributions paid to your Productivity Account and/or any additional voluntary contributions paid from pre-tax salary to your Additional Voluntary Accounts - these contributions are calculated outside of the NTC formula.
 These additional contributions are added to the amount of the NTCs to determine the total amount of your concessional contributions.